allenxu09/Nutrimatic-CHN/README.md

-## Introduction
+# Introduction
-Just a Nutrimatic rework in chinese idioms.
+Just a Nutrimatic rework in Chinese idioms.

+## What is Nutrimatic?
+Nutrimatic is a tool developed by PuzzleTechHub, which is designated to solve unknown words / wordle-like questions using matching rules.
+This chinese rework version demonstrates an example of using such rules to match ***Chinese Idioms***, not english vocabs/phrases.
+Hope you enjoy using the tool!

-## Copyright
+# Copyright
 For Database of Idioms in the `res` folder,

 ```